bamos/conference-tracker/README.md

 I'm happy to accept pull requests with updated data.
 If you want to track yours by adding/removing conferences, please fork this repo.
-I'm happy to include a list of forks here.

 # Lists of Conferences
 + [Wikipedia](https://en.wikipedia.org/wiki/List_of_computer_science_conferences)